 A partial denture is a removable device consisting of replacement teeth attached to gum-colored bases.
 It’s the most basic option for missing teeth and also the least invasive.
 However, there are disadvantages to this type of prosthetic as well.
 Partial dentures are known to feel unnatural, and some patients have trouble chewing or speaking; in other words, it’s going to some take time to get used to wearing the appliance.
 While modern dental technology has greatly improved the look of partial dentures, some people don’t find them aesthetically pleasing.

-If the day comes when Dr. Greyf and Dr. Desai and our team tell you that one or more of your teeth are beyond saving and need to be extracted, don’t panic.
+If the day comes when Dr. Greyf and our team tell you that one or more of your teeth are beyond saving and need to be extracted, don’t panic.
 There are many methods of replacing missing teeth, and we will help you find which one is best for you.